Gay World Amusement Park: Future development

 While the land that Gay World Park sits was originally designated for residential use, however, no concrete plans has been established to date.
 Other than a period where this site was used briefly as a temporary location for two concrete plants which were especially needed at the time of the Nicoll Highway collapse, and the Deep Tunnel Sewage System office, this piece of land remains barren, with no evidence of Gay World Park's past in existence.

 Gay World Hotel

-To this day, the only sign of Gay World Park's existence is a converted-shophouse hotel, Gay World Hotel.
-Bearing the same name as Gay World Park, Gay World Hotel is located across Geylang Road, where Gay World Park was once situated.
-This hotel is the only remaining evidence that Gay World Park used to be a popular landmark in its good old days, to the extent that a hotel was named after it.
+Until recently, the only sign of Gay World Park's existence was a converted-shophouse hotel, Gay World Hotel (since renovated and renamed Habyt Kallang).
+Bearing the same name as Gay World Park, Gay World Hotel was located across Geylang Road, where Gay World Park was once situated.
+This hotel was the only remaining evidence that Gay World Park used to be a popular landmark in its good old days, to the extent that a hotel was named after it.